 In order to sleep better, you are taught how to change either your muscle tension or your brain waves.
 You wear a device that signals to you the level of your muscle tension or brain wave frequency.
 You then try to change that level in a way that will help you sleep.
 The device uses a gauge, visual images or sounds to tell you how your level is changing.

 These methods require you to focus and concentrate in order to see results.
-Some people may quickly learn the methods in just a few sessions.
+Some people may learn the methods in just a few sessions.
 Others may need many sessions to master the techniques.

-Cognitive Control and Psychotherapy
+Cognitive control and psychotherapy

 These methods are used to help you identify attitudes and beliefs that hinder your sleep.
 These negative thoughts involve worries and stress that keep you awake.
 A therapist helps you process your thoughts and feelings about sleep.

 You learn ways to overcome nega